 - The January 2022 VIX futures were listed and began trading.

 Source: LiveVol Pro

-- 13.9% of Americans have received at least one dose of a COVID-19 vaccine and 6.5% have received two doses.
+- 30% of the U.S. population is fully vaccinated and 43% of U.S. residents have received at least one dose of a COVID-19 vaccine.

 Source: The New York Times

 Tidbits from the News

 - Proceeds from global initial public offerings (IPOs) already hit $230 billion in 2021, which is higher than the full year totals for 21 of the previous 26 years.

 - A chicken is sweeping the nation.
 Kentucky Fried Chicken (KFC) store sales are up 14% year-over-year and North Carolina-based Bojangles ran out of chicken tenders across 750 locations this week.
 Tyson Foods, Pilgrim’s Pride and Purdue dominate the producer market.
 Their labor costs are increasing quickly, but the price for chickens remains relatively rangebound.